 Gorbachev’s maiden speech paid tribute to his predecessors and maintained his commitment to communism – but it also hinted at a reformist agenda.
 The Soviet Union needed “a decisive turn in transferring the national economy to the tracks of intensive development”, Gorbachev told listeners.

-He also stressed the need for better living conditions for Soviet workers, calling for a “qualitative improvement of the material conditions of his life and work, of his spiritual makeup”.
+He also stressed the need for better living conditions for Soviet workers, calling for “qualitative improvement of the material conditions of his life and work, of his spiritual makeup”.

 Gorbachev began planning a course for reform and discussing them in high-level party meetings.
 Shortly after taking office, he emphasised the need for uskoreniye (‘accelerated development’) to modernise the economy and improve efficiency and productivity.